filecoin-project/specs/content/glossary/_index.md

 ## (Filecoin) Virtual Machine (VM)

-The Filecoin VM refers to the system by which changes are applied to the Filecoin system's state.
+The [Filecoin VM](actor) refers to the system by which changes are applied to the Filecoin system's state.
 The VM takes messages as input, and outputs updated state.
 The four main Actors interact with the Filecoin VM to update the state.
 These are: the `InitActor`, the `CronActor`, the `AccountActor` and the `RewardActor`.

 ## Voucher

-Vouchers are used as part of the Payment Channel Actor.
+[Vouchers](payment_channels#vouchers) are used as part of the Payment Channel Actor.
 Vouchers are signed messages exchanged between the channel creator and the channel recipient to acknowledge that a part of the service has been completed.
 Vouchers are the realisation of micropayments or checkpoints ini a payment channel.
 Vouchers are submitted to the blockchain and when `Collected`, funds are moved from the channel creator's account to the channel recipient's account.

 ## VRF

-A verifiable random function that receives {Secret Key (SK), seed} and outputs {proof of correctness, output value}.
+A Verifiable Random Function (VRF) that receives {Secret Key (SK), seed} and outputs {proof of correctness, output value}.
 VRFs must yield a proof of correctness and a unique & efficiently verifiable output.

 ```text
 {proof, value} <-- VRF(SK, seed)